tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/17-windows-installation.md

 * **Large Table Support**

   If you need tables with a size larger than 4GB, install MySQL on an NTFS or newer file system.
 Do not forget to use `MAX_ROWS` and `AVG_ROW_LENGTH` when you create tables.
-See Section 15.1.20, “CREATE TABLE Statement”.
 * **MySQL and Virus Checking Software**

   Virus-scanning software such as Norton/Symantec Anti-Virus on directories containing MySQL data and temporary tables can cause issues, both in terms of the performance of MySQL and the virus-scanning software misidentifying the contents of the files as containing spam.
 This is due to the fingerprinting mechanism used by the virus-scanning software, and the way in which MySQL rapidly updates different files, which may be identified as a potential security risk.